 Overall the continued use of influencers and trust in content creators has helped to put a more personal and informal touch to how consumers and beauty brands interact.
 Putting a relatable human face behind a brand helps beauty companies build genuine relationships with their target audiences, which would be much more difficult to achieve with traditional marketing practices alone.

 Traditional brick-and-mortar beauty retailers have successfully adopted new technology to enhance the in-store experience and develop omnichannel marketing strategies to optimize their eCommerce platforms.

-But the success of Black Friday, Cyber Monday and Singles Day, has undoubtedly led online marketplaces to thrive and these platforms have been able to continue to court their customers due to business models heavily focused on data and personalisation.
+But the success of Black Friday, Cyber Monday, and Singles Day has undoubtedly led online marketplaces to thrive and these platforms have been able to continue to court their customers due to business models heavily focused on data and personalization.

 Amazon is the number one online retailer for beauty products in the US – accounting for 21.1% of all online sales in 2016.
-Amazon’s success is attributed to its highly personalised website and product recommendations, marketing emails and of course, customer reviews.
+Amazon’s success is attributed to its highly personalized website and product recommendations, marketing emails, and of course, customer reviews.

 Western brands have also latched onto the growth opportunity in China.
 Sales of Estée Lauder and Clinique on Tmall more than doubled in 2016 from the previous year and L’Oréal currently sells more products online in China than France.

 We also can’t forget the online craze for the beauty subscription box which led to brands such as FeelUnique and Birchbox creating their own eCommerce platforms.

 Data also plays a key role for these sites as they’re able to utilize existing customer preferences – through subscription box history – along with previous purchase history, ultimately providing a more personalized customer experience.